ArcPh1r3/RegigigasMod/README.md

 # Regigigas
 - Adds Regigigas, a powerful new boss that spawns on Siren's Call, Sundered Grove, and post-loop Titanic Plains, Abandoned Aqueduct, Wetland Aspect and Rallypoint Delta
-- Includes a playable version in config, disabled by default
+- Includes a somewhat balanced and playable version in config, disabled by default
+- Fully multiplayer compatible!

 [![](https://cdn.discordapp.com/attachments/469291841859092488/817547733132640326/unknown.png)]()